tobiasrist/RepData_PeerAssessment1/PA1_template.md

-To impute missing values into the dataset, we assume that the daily activity patterns are sustainable and that the `NA` values are introduced into the original dataset by the person simply not wearing the tracking device.
+To impute missing values into the dataset, we assume that the daily activity patterns are sustainable and that the `NA` values are introduced into the original dataset by the person simply not wearing the monitoring device.
 If this is true, the assumption that the person might still be following their general activity patterns for that particular time of the day / interval seems reasonable.